Support your youth's education

 Are you becoming an Educational Representative for your youth?
-You'll find all you need to know about filling this role and holding educational rights here.
+Find out all you need to know about filling this role and holding educational rights.

 A valuable resource for all CASAs, here are some suggestions for how you can get to know your youth and build an understanding of their academic needs.

 Make sure you and your youth are prepared for the start of the school year with this convenient checklist.